zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_nic.rst

 Synopsis
 --------
-- Create, update, or delete a NIC (virtual Network Interface Card) in a partition of a CPC (Z system).
+- Gather facts about a NIC (virtual Network Interface Card) in a partition of a CPC (Z system).
+- Create, update, or delete a NIC in a partition.
 - Note that the Ansible module zhmc_partition can be used to gather facts about existing NICs of a partition.